quarkiverse/quarkus-docling/README.md

 Currently, this extension is a set of wrappers around the [Docling Serve](https://github.com/docling-project/docling-serve) project, which exposes Docling as a REST API.
 It also provides a Dev Service and Dev UI integrations.

+The eventual goal is to unify the [DoclingDocument][docling document] format with [LangChain4j's `Document` abstraction](https://docs.langchain4j.dev/tutorials/rag#document) so that Docling can be used in a LangChain4j RAG pipeline for ingesting data.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):